 Le Beaujolais Nouveau Est Arrivé!

 Every year, Beaujolais Nouveau Day celebrates the release of France’s most popular vin de primeur (early wine).
-It's always the third Thursday in November, in 2024 it will be Thursday 21st November.
+Laid down in French law, it's always the third Thursday in November.

-Beaujolais Nouveau is a light and fruity red wine made from Gamay grapes which have been grown and harvested by around 400 small farmers in the Beaujolais region, it’s bottled and sold within just 6-8 weeks of the grapes being picked.
+Beaujolais Nouveau is a light and fruity red wine.
+It can only be made from Gamay grapes, all of which have been grown and harvested by around 400 small farmers in the Beaujolais region.
+It’s bottled and sold within just 6-8 weeks of the grapes being picked.

 The 'must' (freshly picked grape juice) is pressed after only three days, so the astringent tannins usually found in red wine are hardly noticeable.
 As a result nouveau wine is a little like a white wine in style, despite its purple-pink colour.